-I believe that the Dispensation of Law experienced a pause with the death of Jesus 7 years short of its completion.
-This remaining time is Daniel’s 70th week, called the Tribulation period by some Christians.
-When the Church is raptured, the dispensation of Grace will come to an end making way for the last 7 years of the Dispensation of Law.
-After the last seven years the Lord will return commencing the Dispensation of the Kingdom, also known as the Millennium.
+I believe that with the death of Jesus the Dispensation of Law came to a pause, 7 years short of its completion, and the Dispensation of Grace began.
+When the Church is raptured, the dispensation of Grace will come to an end, making way for the last 7 years of the Dispensation of Law, This seven years is also called Daniel’s 70th week, or by some, the Tribulation period.